 Reality: As you move ahead in life, your responsibilities are bound to increase and so should your life cover.
 With a term plan, you get the option to increase your life cover after a particular number of years to meet your growing financial needs.

-These are some of the many common myths around term insurance.
+These are some of the many common myths around term insurance plan.
 If you need any more guidance to understand the subject, we would be happy to help.
 You can reach out to us here.